TomasGomes02/SIRS/README.md

 ## Installation

-To see the project in action, it is necessary to setup a virtual environment, with N networks and M machines.
+To see the project in action, it is necessary to setup a virtual environment, with 3 networks and 4 machines.

 The following diagram shows the networks and machines: